gardener/gardener/docs/deployment/gardenlet_api_access.md

 📚 You might be interested to look into the [design proposal for scoped Kubelet API access](https://github.com/kubernetes/design-proposals-archive/blob/main/node/kubelet-authorizer.md) from the Kubernetes community.
 It can be translated to Gardener and Gardenlets with their `Seed` and `Shoot` resources.

+Historically, `gardenlet` has been the only component running in the seed cluster that has access to both the seed cluster and the garden cluster.
+Starting from Gardener [`v1.74.0`](https://github.com/gardener/gardener/releases/v1.74.0), extensions running on seed clusters can also get [access to the garden cluster](../extensions/garden-api-access.md) using a token for a dedicated ServiceAccount.
+Extensions using this mechanism only get permission to read global resources like `CloudProfiles` (this is granted to all authenticated users) unless the plugins described in this document are enabled.

+Generally, the plugins handle extension clients exactly like gardenlet clients with some minor [exceptions](#rule-exceptions-for-extension-clients).
+Extension clients in the sense of the plugins are clients authenticated as a `ServiceAccount` with the `extension-` name prefix in a `seed-` namespace of the garden cluster.
+Other `ServiceAccounts` are not considered as seed clients, not handled by the plugins, and only get the described read access to global resources.

 ## Flow Diagram

 The following diagram shows how the two plugins are included in the request flow of a `gardenlet`.